Fortune magazine sold to Bangkok billionaire for $150 million in cash

 Meredith said on Friday it has an agreement to sell Fortune magazine to Thailand-based entrepreneur Chatchaval Jiaravanon, who is using his personal money to acquire the storied brand for $150 million.

-Jiaravanon is the second wealthy individual to come to the rescue of a hallowed title.
+Jiaravanon is the second wealthy individual to come to the rescue of a well-known American title.
 In September, media conglomerate Meredith sold Time magazine to Silicon Valley's Marc Benioff, the founder of Salesforce, for $190 million.

 "Meredith got a tremendous price, much higher than originally expected," said Reed Phillips, managing director at Oaklins DeSilva & Phillips, an investment bank focused on the media business.
 "Their patience has paid off.
 They've found some very unexpected buyers for Time and Fortune."